radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 Figure 19: Search Operation

 >[!note]
 >Depending on the parameters you define for the search, the loading time for your search results may be significantly longer than the loading times of other operations.
 A search’s initial loading time may be reduced by performing a paged search.
-See the PageSize section.

->**The search example shown in the table above displays a total of 10,011 results returned, as shown below.**
+See the PageSize section. <br> The search example shown in the table above displays a total of 10,011 results returned, as shown below.**

 ![Example Search Results](Media/Image5.20.jpg)